lsst/pipelines_lsst_io/getting-started/coaddition.rst

 Now you'll assemble the warped images into coadditions for each patch with the ``assembleCoadd`` pipeline.
 As before, we will run without a data query to process a subset of the data, but a selection can be made with the ``-d`` argument just as with warping.
-In this case the the ``-d`` argument could be omitted since the coaddition process will only find the warps from the previous command and will thus only produce coadds for those patches.
+In this case the ``-d`` argument could be omitted since the coaddition process will only find the warped images from the previous command and will thus only produce coadds for those patches.

 Run: